 There are pros and cons to all processes, investments in Malaysia particularly are no different.
 Investments in Malaysia come with their own set of dos and don'ts.
 However, do note that these restrictions and concerns are not only limited to investments in Malaysia but generally as well.

 Investments in Malaysia offers a lot of options, from angel investments to FD's to investing in property.
-The ideal way to decide is to create your own checklist along with financial advisory from a professional consultant.
+The ideal way to decide is to create your own checklist along with a financial advisor from a professional consultant.

 Your checklist should include, your preferred period for the investment, the amount, risk you are willing to take, the amount of money you are willing to input along with an advisory from your consultant on the better choice of investment for you.